Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Introduction

 \subsection{Our Contributions}

-In this paper, we propose a \ac{sbr} as a general solution to \ac{fas} channel estimation\footnote{Simulation codes will be provided to reproduce the results in this article: http://oa.ee.tsinghua.edu.cn/dailinglong/publications/publications.html.}.
-Our contributions are summarized as follows. \begin{itemize} \item To the best of our knowledge, Bayesian inference \cite{williams1995gaussian,srinivas2012information,schulz2018tutorial} is introduced into the \ac{fas} channel estimation for the first time.
-Flexible antennas can switch their locations among the ports to measure channels, resembling a sampling process.
-Since the ports are densely deployed, the \ac{fas} channels have strong correlation.
-These properties motivate us to build a kernel that characterizes inherent channel priors and then construct \ac{fas} channels by kernel-based sampling and regression.
-With an experiential kernel, Bayesian regression can reconstruct a continuous function by only sampling a few carefully-selected points, which provides a general framework to reconstruct \ac{fas} channels in a non-parametric manner. \item Based on the Bayesian regression, the S-BAR is proposed as a general solution to estimate \ac{fas} channels without assuming channel models.
+In this paper, we propose a \ac{sbr} as a general solution to \ac{fas} channel estimation\footnote{Simulation codes are provided to reproduce the results in this article: http://oa.ee.tsinghua.edu.cn/dailinglong/publications/publications.html.}.
+Our contributions are summarized as follows. \begin{itemize} \item {\bf Bayesian regression in FASs:} To the best of our knowledge, the idea of Bayesian regression \cite{srinivas2012information} is introduced into \ac{fas} channel estimation for the first time.
+Firstly, fluid antennas can switch their locations among ports to measure channels, resembling a sampling process.
+Secondly, since the ports are densely deployed, the \ac{fas} channels have strong correlation.
+These two properties motivate us to build a kernel that characterizes the channel correlations and then construct channels by kernel-based sampling and regression.
+By carefully selecting kernels and ports for channel measurements, the idea of Bayesian regression is suitable to reconstruct FAS channels in a non-parametric manner. \item {\bf General FAS channel estimator:} The S-BAR is proposed as a general solution to estimate \ac{fas} channels without assuming channel models.
 The key idea is to model the \ac{fas} channels as a stochastic process, whose uncertainty can be successively eliminated by kernel-based sampling and regression.
-The proposed S-BAR is a two-stage scheme.
-In the first stage, the sampling sequence, i.e., the index set of the sampled ports, is designed offline.
-By building an experiential kernel and following the criterion of maximum posterior variance, the entries of the sampling sequence can be determined in a successive manner.
-In the second stage, the ports associated with the sampling sequence are selected for online channel measurements.
-By combing the measured channels with the experiential kernel for process regression, the predictive mean of the regressed stochastic process can be viewed as the maximum a posterior (MAP) estimator of \ac{fas} channels. \item To verify the effectiveness, the minimum \ac{mse} achieved by the proposed S-BAR is analyzed, and numerical simulations are provided to compare the performances of different channel estimators.
-Our results show that, in both model-mismatched and model-matched cases, the proposed S-BAR outperforms the benchmark schemes with channel assumptions.
-Particularly, the estimation accuracy of S-BAR can increase by an order of magnitude.
-In addition, thanks to the hybrid offline and online implementation mechanism of S-BAR, the computational complexity of online employing S-BAR is only linear with the number of ports, which further verifies the high efficiency of the proposed S-BAR. \end{itemize}
+The proposed S-BAR is realized in two stages.
+In the first stage, following the greedy-sampling idea of Bayesian regression, the switch matrix for FASs is designed by maximizing the mutual-information increment (MII) between two adjacent sampling points.
+In the second stage, according to the designed switch matrix, the channel observations of the select ports are combined with the kernels for process regression,.
+Finally, the regressed stochastic process can be viewed as the Bayesian estimator of \ac{fas} channels. \item {\bf Performance analysis and simulations:} The minimum \ac{mse} achieved by the proposed S-BAR is derived, which only depends on the eigenvalues of channel covariance and noise power.
+Then, numerical simulations are provided to compare the performances of different estimators.
+Our results show that, in both model-mismatched and model-matched cases, the proposed S-BAR outperforms the benchmark schemes with channel assumptions, and the estimation accuracy of S-BAR can increase by an order of magnitude.
+In addition, thanks to the hybrid offline and online implementation of S-BAR, the computational complexity of online employing S-BAR is only linear with the number of ports. \end{itemize}